ebailey78/raqdm/README.md

 ```R
   setAQDMdefaults(user = "myemail@example.com", pw = "niftymint56", param = "44201", frmonly = TRUE)
 ```
-This will set defaults for username, password, param, and frmonly.
-Any request you make can skip these parameters and raqdm will insert them for you.
-Also, any time you open the GUI these parameters will be entered by default.
+In this example we set defaults for username, password, param, and frmonly.
+Any request you make can skip these parameters and raqdm will insert them for you and any time you open the GUI these parameters will be entered by default.

+raqdm will also save these default values and reload them the next time you load the package, preventing you from having to reenter the same information over and over.

 ### Requesting data